newhavenrb/conferences/RoRoRoomba-Ruby-on-Rails-on-Roomba.md

     * Was out of date
     * Decided to just do the C himself
     * Hard to debug
+* Wrote his own wrapper
+    * Writing out opcodes
+    * Some gets more complex and has multiple args, in effect
+* Demo
+* Binary and Signed Integers unusual/difficult with Ruby

 ## External Links